sg-dotnet/sg-dotnet.github.io/README.md

-# sg-dotnet.github.io
+# Singapore .NET Developer Community
-For the community website at https://sg-dotnet.github.io
+For the community website at http://sg-dotnet.azurewebsites.net/.